Emergencies and Complications

 Spay and neuter surgery is very safe.
 Although rare, serious complications can occur.
 In these cases, close monitoring and quality care is essential to identifying an emergency situation.

-Please contact our clinic immediately if you notice any of the following symptoms:
+Please contact our clinic immediately if you notice any of the following signs of illness:

 - Discharge or bleeding from the incision